Hey there, mama! 👋.

 Cloth or disposable — whatever fits your lifestyle.

 Start small.
-You may discover a brand your baby tolerates better.
+You may find a brand your baby tolerates better.

 You don’t need a fancy changing table.
 Just use the pad on a dresser or floor.